jhanley634/dojo-blackboard/docs/process.md

 Welcome to the dojo blackboard project!
 We invite your contributions, big or small.
-There's already a Hello World greeting(), but perhaps you'd like to add a colorful version.
+There's already a Hello World `greeting()`, but perhaps you'd like to add a colorful version.
+Or a map, or a Machine Learning analysis.

 Most contributions should go through the PR process.
 Not every project does things the same, so this will be a learning  opportunity, to see alternate development approaches.
 Just make up some new URL prefix using your initials or your feature name, create a similarly named source folder, and put one or more `*.py` modules in it.
+Feel free to make edits outside of that, hopefully small ones.
+For example, you will likely need to add a web route to `main.py` that will call your new feature function.
+Start small, and build toward bigger features once you get the hang of things.

 ## new feature